fsakiz23/Security-Engineering-Exercises---Week-1/README.md

 **A2:** No.

 **Q3:** Did nmap find any vulnerabilities with the scripts?
 **A3:** Yes.
-For the host 192.168.XX.XX, it seems that message signing for Server Message Block (SMB) protocol is supported, but it isn’t enforced which is less secure.
+For the host host.docker.internal, it seems that message signing for Server Message Block (SMB) protocol is supported, but it isn’t enforced which is less secure.
-Host script results:
+<pre> Host script results:
 | smb2-time:
 |   date: 2025-09-14T20:00:51
 |_  start_date: N/A
 | smb2-security-mode:
 |   3.1.1:
-|_    Message signing enabled but not required
+|_    Message signing enabled but not required </pre>

 **Q4:** Screenshot of the topology of your network.
 You can redact device information if you want.
 **A4:**